team-mayes/atesa/README.md

 Full documentation available [here](https://atesa.readthedocs.io/en/latest/).

-ATESA automates a particular Transition Path Sampling (TPS) workflow that uses the flexible length aimless shooting algorithm of [Mullen *et al.* 2015](http://doi.org/10.1021/acs.jctc.5b00032) as its main workhorse.
+ATESA automates a particular Transition Path Sampling (TPS) workflow that uses the flexible length aimless shooting algorithm of [Mullen *et al.* 2015](http://doi.org/10.1021/acs.jctc.5b00032).
 ATESA interacts directly with a batch system or job manager to dynamically submit, track, and interpret various simulation and analysis jobs based on one or more initial structures provided to it.
 It employs a variable length approach that periodically checks simulations for commitment to user-defined reactant and product states in order to maximize the acceptance ratio and minimize wasted computational resources.

-ATESA contains methods to automate initial transition state guessing, flexible length aimless shooting, intertial likelihood maximization, committor analysis, and equilibrium path sampling.
-In combination, these components constitute a near-complete automation of the workflow between identifying the reaction of interest, and obtaining, validating, and analyzing the energy profile along a *bona fide* reaction coordinate that describes it.
+ATESA implements automation of obtaining a suitable initial transition state, flexible length aimless shooting, inertial likelihood maximization, committor analysis, umbrella sampling (and analysis with the Multistate Bennett Acceptance Ratio), and equilibrium path sampling.
+These components constitute a near-complete automation of the workflow between identifying the reaction of interest, and obtaining, validating, and analyzing the energy profile along an unbiased and *bona fide* reaction coordinate that describes it.

+At present, ATESA only supports simulations with Amber, and TORQUE/PBS or Slurm batch schedulers.
+If you are interested in using ATESA with another simulation engine or batch scheduler, please raise a "Feature Request" issue describing your needs.

 ### Copyright